zaius/docs/content/docs/deploy/steps.md

 [environment variables](/docs/environment-variables/index.html) for storing sensitive information such as passwords, IP addresses and tokens.

-Below a snippet for using the S3 deploy step:
+Below a snippet for using the S3 synchronization step:

 ```yaml
 deploy: